barakmen/HotDiscussions/server/load_tests/README.md

     Install [java](https://java.com/en/download/) and then [Jmeter](https://jmeter.apache.org/download_jmeter.cgi) first.

 ## How to start the tests?
+1. Fro
-1. Open Jmeter.
+2. Open Jmeter.
-2. In Jmeter:
+3. In Jmeter:

     2.1 Click File->Open->and choose the file from `<this cloned folder>/server/load_tests/HDP Load Tests.jmx`.

+    2.2 Whenever CSV file is loading change the path to the csv file to the files: "random discusstions.csv" or "random users.csv" accurdingly.

-    2.2 Run the tests by clicking on the green arrow button.
+    2.3 Run the tests by clicking on the green arrow button.

 ## What it test?
 The load tests are simulates the behavior of users and admin, as bellow: